Kuurosu/pp5-mildew-detection-in-cherry-leaves/README.md

 - Table showing image names and prediction results.
 - Download button for report in CSV format.

+### Page 4: Project Hypothesis and Validation
+- Blocks for each project hypothesis, validation, and conclusion.

 ## Cloud IDE Reminders